Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/04_references.rst

 .. description: references and pass by reference
 .. author: Xeverous

+..
+TODO in-out parameters - seems like unnecessary confusion in this article, move it to later lessons?

 Functions output results by their return value.
 You might have tried to do something like this:

 .. cch::